learn-co-curriculum/a-react-app-example/README.md

 It also has some _JavaScript_ code in it, `moment().format('MMMM Do YYYY, h:mm:ss a')`.
 Well, it turns out, this is actually _all_ JavaScript.
-This is called JSX, a syntax extension of JavaScript.
-It lets us write code that looks nearly identical to HTML, but allows us to mix in functions.
+This is called JSX.
+It lets us write code that looks nearly identical to HTML, but allows us to mix in functions and other neat things.

 Reading through the JSX code, we've got one `div` that contains three child elements, `header`, `p` and `ExampleComponent` (hmm...).
 In your browser, _these_